cconstable/obsidian-mcp/README.md

 ## Installation

+The [Obsidian Metadata Extractor](https://github.com/kometenstaub/metadata-extractor) plugin needs to be enabled in order to create the `metadata.json` file this MCP server uses.

 ### VS Code

 You'll need to add a `.vscode/mcp.json` file to your workspace.
 Or you can set it up so all workspaces have access: https://code.visualstudio.com/docs/copilot/chat/mcp-servers.